betheden/hebrew-grammar/content/stem.rst

 Active voice
 ~~~~~~~~~~~~

-Active voice means that the subject of the verb is performing the action described by the verb.
+Active voice means that the subject of the verb is performing the verbal action.
 Most verbs are in the active voice.

 .. csv-table:: Example: GEN 16:2